The Acropolis Museum, down the slope of the Acropolis, is one of the most important and most visited museums in Athens.

 There are two museum shops in the museum, which offer a wide range of books, postcards, stationery, jewelry, useful everyday objects and various souvenirs for sale.

-Admission, Tickets and Guided Tours
+Admission, Tickets, Guided Tours & Hours

 How Do I Get to the Acropolis Museum?